rgrmra/libft/doc/ft_isalpha.md

 ### NOTES

-- The standards requite that the argument _c_ for this function is representable in the type `unsigned char`.
-If the argument _c_ is of type `char`, it must be cast to `unsigned char`, as in the following example:
+- The standards require that the argument `c` for this function is representable in the type `unsigned char`.
+If the argument `c` is of type `char`, it must be cast to `unsigned char`, as in the following example:

 ```c
     char    c;